Academic Catalog

 Advisor Assignments

-Primary advisors are notified via e-mail when a new student has been added to their roster.
+Advisors are notified via e-mail when a new student has been added to their roster.
 Advisors are asked to reach out to their new advisee(s) to introduce themselves and provide instructions for setting up an appointment.

 Administering Major, Minor, Degree, Catalog Year, and Advisor Changes

 The Center processes requests for major, minor, degree, catalog year, and advisor changes from undergraduate students.
-Forms to request a change can be found on the Center for Academic Advising website under “Advising Forms.”
+Forms to request a change can be found on the Center for Academic Advising website under “Advising Resources and Forms.”
 Requests are processed within ten business days, and a confirmation e-mail is sent to students when the request has been processed.

 Consultation and Professional Development for Advisors Across Campus